 The air division is equipped with the Tu-95 long-range Bear heavy bomber and the Tu-22M.
 These planes have been positioned in the Russian central and Far East districts of Siberia.
 The Russian air force has re-commenced their strategic flights all over the East and frequently come close to Japanese airspace as well as the US bases in Guam and Japan.
 Since 2014 the frequency of these patrols has increased and many times the Japanese self-defense force has had to scramble fighters to intercept the Russian planes. in one case even the aircraft carrier USS Eisenhower was buzzed and the planes had to take off to intercept the Russian bombers.

-The TU-95 and the variable geometry the Tu-22M are lethal strike aircraft that can carry anti-shipping and cruise missiles.
 These military planes have upped the ante in the Far East and the US and Japan cannot lower their guard.
 Perhaps the Cold War in its classic concept has not yet started but there can be no guarantee that it will not restart with the Russians making it a point to match American power.